 Creamy Amaranth Porridge is a comforting whole grain breakfast that is naturally gluten-free.

-One of the first challenges I faced was what to make for breakfast now that my son has to eat gluten-free.
+One of the first challenges I faced was what to make for breakfast since my son was gluten-free.
 Oatmeal, or vegetarian refried beans with a poached egg, a piece of fruit and a glass of milk had been my little guy’s go-to breakfast foods during the school week.
 Sometimes I would make banana or pumpkin muffins.
-But now that gluten, dairy, eggs, yeast and sugar are a problem, he can’t have any of these foods.
-I’ve had to search for alternative breakfast foods.
+But now that gluten, dairy, eggs, yeast and sugar are a problem, he couldn’t have any of these foods.
+I had to search for alternative breakfast foods.
 Even oatmeal, which says gluten-free on the package, apparently, can be troublesome for those with gluten allergies, as oats contain a relatively similar protein.

 When my son first went gluten-free, breakfast was simply a corn tortilla spread with vegetarian refried red beans (“frijoles rojos volteados”) that I found in the ethnic aisle at the grocery store.
 High in fiber and protein, and low in saturated fat (cooked with vegetable oil versus the traditional lard), this was an easy, healthy breakfast alternative.
-However, after a week of eating the same thing every morning, “A” wanted something different (can you blame him!), and I needed a few more choices.
-Cold cereals have not worked because my son has never been a cold cereal eater, and he doesn’t like the taste of nut/grain milks unless they’re mixed into hot cereals or smoothies.
-I have also looked at non-dairy yogurts, but found the sugar content was high.
+However, after a week of eating the same thing every morning, my son wanted something different (can you blame him!), and I needed a few more choices.
+Cold cereals have not worked because my son has never been a cold cereal eater, and he didn’t like the taste of nut/grain milks unless they were mixed into hot cereals or smoothies.

 My first attempt at making Amaranth Porridge was in the crockpot.
 I thought it would be a great idea to have breakfast ready as soon as “A” woke up.
 It was a disaster.
 The top was dried and crusty the next morning.
-I have since found a crockpot recipe that calls for placing a towel over the top of the crockpot before putting the lid on…maybe this works?
+I did read somewhere that placing a towel over the top of the crockpot before putting the lid on works.
 Anyway, I started over, this time cooking a pot of amaranth on the stovetop.
 Amaranth takes about 20-25 minutes to cook to a creamy consistency.
 With a little honey, cinnamon and coconut milk, amaranth tastes like cream of wheat.
 Thank goodness my little guy liked this!
 I’ve read that amaranth can also be used in baked goods and popped like popcorn, so that will be on my list of new things to try.

 Most recipes I’ve seen call for a ratio of 3 cups of water to 1 cup of amaranth.
 I’ve found that 4 cups are needed to achieve the creamy consistency I was looking for.
 I used raw honey as a sweetener as it is unprocessed and contains anti-bacterial, anti-viral, and anti-fungal phytonutrients.
 Add your favorite dried or fresh fruit, and some toasted nuts on top when serving.
 Stirring towards the end of the cooking time is especially important to ensure a creamy consistency.
 This can be made ahead of time and reheated with a little added water.